Disappearance of Macin Smith: Background

 Macin Darrin Smith was born on April 7, 1998, in American Fork, Utah, the youngest of six children to Darrin and Tracey.
 He was diagnosed with childhood aphasia, a neurological speech disorder that affected his ability to communicate.
-Although the condition had improved significantly by adolescence, the impediment remained slightly noticeable, what his mother described as sounding like someone who is hard of hearing.
+Although the condition had improved significantly by adolescence, the impediment remained slightly noticeable, what his mother described as sounding like "someone who is hard of hearing".

-According to his maternal uncle Keith, Macin had suffered from depression and had previously attempted suicide at age 15, which led to a hospitalization.
-Keith said that Macin "felt he was different, and felt he did not fit in."
+According to his maternal uncle, Smith had suffered from depression and had previously attempted suicide at age 15, which led to a hospitalization.

 In December 2013, while living in Alberta, Canada, Smith attempted to run away following a disciplinary incident in which his father had taken away his video game system.
 Around 10 p.m., Smith left the house carrying a sleeping bag, food, and printed résumés, reportedly intending to prove he could support himself.
 He returned home voluntarily around midnight.

-Macin moved to St. George, Utah, with his mother, Tracey, in April 2015.
-His father, Darrin, was working outside the area at the time and joined them later.
+Smith moved to St. George, Utah, with his mother in April 2015.
+His father was working outside the area at the time and joined them later.